 For your business to be successful, it is vital that clients, suppliers and other organisations you work with on a day-to-day basis, pay money that they owe on time.
-Many businesses, particularly in sectors such as recruitment, and property are vulnerable to financial risk from bad debt and late paying clients.
+Many businesses, particularly in sectors such as recruitment or real estate, are vulnerable to financial risk from bad debt and late paying clients.

 We understand that cash flow is paramount to every business and most businesses will at some point have difficulties in obtaining payment of invoices despite using in-house credit control procedures or debt collection agencies.

-Our debt recovery specialists provide a cost effective and professional debt recovery and creditor service, working with companies ranging from large PLCs through to owner managed businesses and sole traders in Hertfordshire, London and across the UK.
+Our debt recovery specialists help companies ranging from large PLCs through to owner managed businesses and sole traders in Hertfordshire, London and across the UK to recover debts.
 We see our debt recovery team as an extension of your own credit control and will work with you to ensure that our service integrates with your internal procedures.

 Commercial debt recovery options to suit you